mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - `plt.show()` now shows the most recently created figure.
 - Removed error when changing the normalisation of a ragged workspace with a log scaled colorbar.
 - The SavePlot1D algorithm can now be run in Workbench.
+- Colorfill plots now correctly use the workspace name as the plot title.

 :ref:`Release 5.1.0 <v5.1.0>`